wallenZhao2046/smart-contracts/README.md

 #### Registered contracts
 By contacting us, you can register a contract to receive a callback when it receives tokens.

-### GasRefundToken.sol
-We reduce the amount of gas you pay by refunding gas during your transfer.

 ### TrueUSD.sol, TrueGBP.sol, etc.
 These are the top-level ERC20 contracts.